The new Pension Act: What do you need to do as an employer?

 What changes for employees

 Each employee receives their own pension pot, making it easy to see how much pension they have accrued.
-This should put an end to employees who have multiple pots because they have built up pensions with different employers and providers.
+This should put an end to employees having multiple pots because they have built up pensions with different employers and providers.

 In addition to the pension for your employees, it is also wise to think about your own pension.